olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 ## Setup

-To setup testing on your computer, follow this procedure.
-This system only works on Linux devices, so make sure you are on a linux device before you start.

 DISCLAIMER: This script requires root permissions  to edit some files, and will also append to your `.bashrc` file.

+### Prerequisites
+* A linux system.
+Due to the hardware interfaces that this project relies on, I STRONGLY recommend against using a virtual machine; this project will not work out of the box on a VM.
+* A python environment on your computer.
+At the very least, you _should_ be able to use the version of python that came installed with your operating system, but I recommend setting up [pyenv](https://realpython.com/intro-to-pyenv/) with virtual environments to isolate this project's dependencies.

+### Installation

 0. (OPTIONAL) This setup script will automatically create symbolic links to certain hardware it finds.
-For example, if you have an arduino plugged in, this scripts creates a rule that makes your arduino accessible at `/dev/arduino` all the time, so you don't have to guess whether it is at `/dev/ACM0` or `/dev/ACM1` or any other location anymore.
-Paths to hardware in this repository are hard-coded and assume these symbolic links exist, so these rules are necessary for consistent performance.
+For example, if you have an arduino plugged in, this script creates a rule that makes your arduino accessible at `/dev/arduino` all the time, so you don't have to guess whether it is at `/dev/ACM0` or `/dev/ACM1` or any other location anymore.
+Paths to hardware in this repository are **hard-coded** and **assume these symbolic links exist**, so these rules are necessary for consistent performance.
 If you have an arduino, I recommend plugging it in now.

 1. If you haven't yet, clone this repository onto your computer